WikiTeq/mediawiki-pages-SkillsMatrix/README.md

 # Usage
 * Create the page `Property:Skill/Values` on your wiki.
 Customize it by adding one skill per line.
+* (optional) The default skill levels are 1 through 10.
+This can be changed.
+Create the page `Property:Level/Values` on your wiki.
+Customize it by adding one level per line.
 * Add the `{{EditSkills}}` template to user pages.
 This will display a form button which allows adding this user's skills.
 * Include the `{{Skills matrix}}` template on any page to display the skills matrix.